In the first reading, we heard the prophet cry out: “Violence! Ruin!”

 Through this sinner that I am,

 Christ makes his saving sacrifice present,

-and nourishes us all with his Body and Blood.
+and nourishes us all with his true and real Body and Blood.

 That awesome power and gift is not mine to control or redesign.

 I don’t even like to speak of it, but:

 obviously I could misuse that power and gift.

 I have to be under God’s authority in this or I can do a lot of harm.

 Well, as human beings, the life-creating part of us

 is likewise an awesome power and gift.